jdarling/d3rrc/readme.md

 Usage
 =====

-d3rrc is designed to work with browserify.
-It can also be used as a stand alone javascript file (just download the build.js file and include it in your project).
+d3rrc 1.x.x is designed to work with webpack.
+It can also be used as a stand alone javascript file (just download the bundle.js file and include it in your project).

-If you use the build.js file know that it includes the supported version of React/Addons, D3, and all of the support libraries utilized.
+If you use the bundle.js file know that after version 1.x.x it NO LONGER includes the supported version of React/Addons but still includes D3, and all of the support libraries utilized.

+You should have your own version of React loaded with your project.

 Feel free to create your own custom build.